It's the collection, analysis and dissemination of information about the occurrence, distribution and causes of cancer.

 The 4 main areas of research are:

 BSc, MSc, PhD, AM

 Director, Cancer Epidemiology Centre

-After post-doctoral work on the epidemiology of leukaemia and lymphoma in Tasmania, Graham Giles joined the Cancer Council in 1983 as Director of the Victorian Cancer Registry.
+After post-doctoral work on the epidemiology of leukaemia and lymphoma in Tasmania, Graham Giles joined Cancer Council Victoria in 1983 as Director of the Victorian Cancer Registry.
 In 1986, he was appointed Director of the Cancer Epidemiology Centre, and in 2001 became Deputy Director of the Cancer Control Research Institute.
 He has honorary professorial appointments at Melbourne, Monash and Deakin Universities, and serves on several national and international committees including the Scientific Council of the International Agency for Research on Cancer in Lyons, France.

 His research interests include the causes of cancers of the breast, prostate, bowel and skin focusing on dietary factors and family history and genetics.
 He is the chief investigator of the Melbourne Collaborative Cohort Study (Health 2000).
 He's also a principal investigator of a number of large population-based studies of families with cancers of the breast, bowel and prostate, and melanoma, which he instigated with Professor John Hopper at the University of Melbourne.

 BCom, BSW, BA, Grad Dip Clinical Epi, MSc, PhD

 Deputy Director, Cancer Epidemiology Centre